Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • A planting guide for edible ornamentals with notes on design, flavour and biodiversity

-• Pennard Plants’ edimental list and recommendations,
+• Pennard Plants’ edimental list and recommendations

 Masterclass Details

-Date: Thursday 8th October 2026 Saturday 10th October 2026
+Date: Thursday 8th October 2026

-Time: 10:00 am – 4:00 pm, followed by non-alcoholic distillation demonstration, 6:30 pm supper at the Inn,
+Time: 10:00 am – 4:00 pm, followed by non-alcoholic distillation demonstration, 6:30 pm supper at The Holcombe

 Pricing: £330, with a 10% discount on two or more guests booked together